MINI Countryman review - Engines, performance and drive

 Buyers opting for the Countryman Cooper S version will find a 2.0-litre four-cylinder petrol engine producing 176bhp and 280Nm of torque.
 While it’s smooth and torquey, it doesn’t really live up to the brief of being a hot crossover.
 Outright performance is adequate but not sparkling.

-We've also had a go in the plug-in hybrid Cooper S E. With a system output of 217bhp and rear-mounted electric motors creating all-wheel drive, it's a brisk car - getting off the line from 0-62mph in 6.8 seconds.
+With a system output of 217bhp and rear-mounted electric motors creating all-wheel drive, the Countryman PHEV is a brisk car too – getting off the line from 0-62mph in 6.8 seconds.
 It's also got a sporty three-cylinder note and lots of torque, but the performance tails off at higher speeds.
-It'll score highly with company car drivers though, thanks to its rock-bottom running costs.
+It'll score highly with company car drivers though, thanks to the potential for rock-bottom running costs.

 In this review